vuestorefront/vue-storefront/packages/checkout-com/README.md

     await loadAvailableMethods(cart.value.id, user.value && user.value.email);
 })
 ```
 5. Execute `initForm`.
 It mounts different payment handlers depends on arguments (check details below).
 If you are calling it after load component - **use `onMounted` to make sure DOM Element where it should be mounted already exists**.

-Card's Frames will be mounted in DOM element with class `card-frame`.
-Caution: PayPal does not need any SDK, we just redirect to their's website like in 3DS redirection process for credit cards.
+- Card's Frames will be mounted in DOM element with class `card-frame`.
+- PayPal does not need any SDK, we just redirect to their's website like in 3DS redirection process for credit cards.
 So if you are interested only in this payment method you could omit this step.
+- Klarna by default will be mounted in container with id `klarna_container`

 ```ts
 interface PaymentMethods {